sumeshmon/js-advance/practise/codewars/readme.md

 **= 	    a = a ** b	x **= 2 (raises x to the power of 2)<br><br>

 loops<br>
 Loop Type	Use Case	Supports break / continue?
 Returns a New Array?
+Works on Objects?<br>
-Works on Objects? for >	Best for full control, large datasets	✅ Yes	❌ No	❌ No<br>
+for >	Best for full control, large datasets	✅ Yes	❌ No	❌ No<br>
 forEach() >	Simple array iteration	❌ No	❌ No	❌ No<br>
 map() >	When transforming data into a new array	❌ No	✅ Yes	❌ No<br>